tomas-gajarsky/facetorch/README.md

 Check *data/output* for resulting images with bounding boxes and facial 3D landmarks.

+(Apple Mac M1) Use Rosetta 2 emulator in Docker Desktop to run the CPU version.

 ### Configure

 The project is configured by files located in *conf* with the main file: *conf/config.yaml*.
 One can easily add or remove modules from the configuration.